AsteriskAmpersand/Ice-Stable/README.md

   - Fixed a bug causing Power Shot Lv2 and Lv3 arrow patterns to be right-biased.
   - Patterns are now correctly symmetrical.
   - Reference: <https://twitter.com/AsteriskAmpers1/status/1235082146743803904>
+- Charge Step direction and aiming:
+  - Fixed a bug causing Charge Step to move in directions different than the player's directional input, when performed while the Hunter is starting to aim.

 ### ──────────【 Bowgun Ammos 】────────── ###
 Many of the following changes are intended to address ammo-to-ammo balance, with the intent of giving hunters more competitive options when choosing an ammo for a particular matchup.